bartoszlenar/Validot/docs/DOCUMENTATION.md

 - This documentation is written in short points.
   - Sometimes a point contains a subpoint.
   - Occasionally, a point could have a source code following it.
-    - It's for demonstration and the code is also commented in italic font.
+    - It's for demonstration, and the code is also commented in italic font.
 - Most code examples in this documentation are using the following set of models:

 ``` csharp